kjhealy/kieranhealy.hugo/content/blog/fonts-in-r/index.markdown

 {{< figure src="04-fontpost-01-pdf-papyrus-cairo.png" caption="Oh so you'll embed Papyrus but not Myriad is that it?" >}}

-For some reason, though, R cannot see the variants of Myriad I want to embed _even though_ it sees them when making PNG files.
+But for some reason, R cannot see the variants of Myriad I want to embed _even though_ it sees them when making PNG files.
 This, friends, is where in the past I have halted and turned away to the alternative some of you are about to recommend; yes I see you with your hands up; settle down please.

 ## Showtext